Japan Destination Guide

 Bento

-Beautifully arranged boxed meals available at stores, stations, and restaurants.
+Beautifully arranged boxed meals are available at stores, stations, and restaurants.

 Yakitori